helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

         Will you upload your mods to Steam Workshop?
     </summary>
     <div class="qna-accordion__answer">
-        <p><strong>NO.</strong> I do not use Steam Workshop, and frankly, I hate the Steam Workshop for how terrible it is for modding <cite>KotOR 2</cite> and how much mod compatibility issues it causes.
-I suggest you read <a href="https://deadlystream.com/topic/7321-why-not-to-use-the-steam-workshop/" target="_blank">this post on why using Steam Workshop is NOT recommend for modding <cite>KotOR 2</cite></a>.
+        <p><strong>NO.</strong> I do not use Steam Workshop, and frankly, I hate the Steam Workshop for how terrible it is for modding {% cite "KotOR 2" %} and how much mod compatibility issues it causes.
+I suggest you read <a href="https://deadlystream.com/topic/7321-why-not-to-use-the-steam-workshop/" target="_blank">this post on why using Steam Workshop is NOT recommend for modding {% cite "KotOR 2" %}</a>.
 Therefore, I DO NOT want any of my mods to be added to the Steam Workshop.</p>
         <p><strong>STOP ASKING FOR ANY OF MY MODS TO BE ADDED THE STEAM WORKHOP.
 MY ASNWER WILL ALWAYS BE A FIRM <em>NO</em>, FULL STOP.
 NO EXCEPTIONS.</strong></p>
     </div>
 </details>